CHAPTER 9 – BIRTHDAY

 Mary quickly tossed the bed sheets back over the bed and smoothed them out.
 Snow bit her lip, annoyed that Mary had gotten to it first.
 The kind maid was always one step ahead of her, no matter how hard Snow tried to do things for herself.

 After she was dressed in a simple green frock, Snow went down to the kitchens to eat as she usually did, only this time Eric wasn't there to meet her.
-He usually met her there, so he could watch over her until William could take his place.
 Assuming he was busy on guard duty because of the celebration, Snow sat and spoke with Greta as she ate.

-"I am so excited, my lady!
+"I am so excited, your Majesty!
 Are you going to dance with all the men?
 You will look so beautiful!"
 Greta was her usual cheerful self, but today she was beaming from ear to ear.
 She sat opposite Snow with her chin resting in her hands.

 "I'm sure you will look just as wonderful, Greta."
 Snow smiled at the young girl, whose eye's suddenly saddened.

 "Oh, I won't be going.
-Well I will be there, but as a servant not a guest."
+Well I will be there, but not as a guest.
+There is too much to be done!"

 Snow frowned.
 She had been looking forward to spending time with her female companion.
 "Well that simply won't do, Greta.
 I am inviting you as my personal guest.
 You have been so kind to me, it is the least I can do."

 Greta's eyes widened and shook her head, her long braids swinging around her shoulders.
 "Oh, no!
-No, my lady, I couldn't.
+No, your Majesty, I couldn't.
 I… I have to work."

+Snow reached forward and put her hand over Greta's.
 "Please, Greta.
 Let me do this for you?
-I'll see to it that you get paid so you don't miss out, and we can have fun together.
+I'll see to it that you still get paid for your time, and we can have fun together.
 I simply can't take no for an answer."

 "Oh, thank you!"
-Greta's large smile returned and she threw her arms around the Queen, taking Snow by surprise.
+Greta's large smile returned, and she threw her arms around the Queen, taking Snow by surprise.
 Collecting herself, Greta quickly pulled back and turned pink.
-"Oh, I'm sorry, my lady."
+"Oh, I'm sorry, your Majesty.
+I forgot myself."

 Snow laughed and squeezed Greta's hand.
 "Don't be sorry.
 I am glad you are excited.
 Promise me one thing though, Greta?"

-"I want you to find your aunt, Mary, and have her show you to my gowns.
-You may choose anyone you wish.
-You shall look like a Princess, Greta, and you shall dance with every nobleman at the celebration!
+"I want you to find your Aunt Mary and have her show you to my gowns.
+You may choose any one you wish.
+You shall look like a princess, Greta, and you shall dance with every nobleman at the Ball!
 What a lovely time we shall have!"

-Leaving Greta in a state of shock, Snow left the Kitchens just as they were getting busy in preparation for her birthday.
-On her way back to her chamber's Snow walked past the Grand Ballroom and William emerged looking flustered.
-He had been busy preparing things for the celebration, and Snow wasn't allowed in there because William wanted her to be surprised.
+Leaving Greta in a state of shock, Snow left the kitchens just as they were getting busy in preparation for her birthday.
+On her way back to the Royal Apartments, Snow walked past the Grand Ballroom and William emerged looking flustered.
+He had been busy preparing things for the celebration, and Snow wasn't allowed in there because he wanted her to be surprised.

 "Snow!" he exclaimed when he saw her.
 "I mean- your Majesty.
 Happy birthday."
 He bowed and gently kissed Snow on the hand.

 "Thank you, William.
 You look a little flustered, is everything okay?"
-Snow tried to hide her amusement from his expression.
+Snow tried to hide her amusement at his expression.

 Running his hand through his hair, William sighed.
 "Yes, I'm fine.
 Very busy, but fine.
 Everything is coming along nicely, I think you will be pleased."